-Call us at 1(866) 60-SHIFT
+Call us at 1(866) 607-4438

 Some state rankings may be surprising, as the general trend is that the higher populated states have higher credit card debt.
 However, the state with the highest credit card debt, Alaska, has the 3rd lowest state population.

-A breakdown of credit card debt by age is probably the most predictable categorical breakdown on this list.
+A breakdown of average credit card debt by age is probably the most predictable categorical breakdown on this list.

 The breakdown of credit card debt by income level increases at a very steady and consistent rate.
 It makes sense, too, that with more money the average household carries and makes, the more they will spend.